L4ENT/py-fsm/README.md

 # Python FSM

-Python FSM finite state machine library for python
+Python FSM is a finite state machine library for python